Wunkolo/MCppServer/README.md

     - [ ] Minecart

 ## 🌍 Use Pre-Generated World
-Just put the world folder of your Vanilla Minecraft world in the root Directory and it will be loaded when the server starts.
+Just put the world folder of your Vanilla Minecraft world in the Directory where the server executable is and it will be loaded when the server starts.

 ## ⚠️ Important Notes
 - **Linux Compatibility:** Mojang authentication is currently not functional on Linux, and the Linux version has not been thoroughly tested.
 Users may encounter issues when running MCpp on Linux systems.